fbef0102/Game-Private_Plugin/README.md

   * ✗ Decline any unreasonable plugin request, the source plugins can not do 100% everything
   * ✗ Non-steam、old game version、old sourcemod version、old plugin version
   * ✗ Only plugin with no source code, please attach original link
+  * ✗ I won't provide AllInOne-lazy-package, please do it yourself
 </details>

 - - - -